vmware/vic/doc/user_doc/vic_installation/install_vic_cli.md

 * vCenter Server with one or more standalone ESXi hosts
 * A standalone ESXi host

+When you deploy a virtual container host, `vic-machine` registers the virtual container host as a vSphere extension.
+Authentication between the virtual container host and vSphere is handled via a vSphere service account that `vic-machine` creates for the virtual container host.

 The virtual container host allows you to use an ESXi host or vCenter Server instance as the Docker endpoint for a Docker client.
 The containers that you pull or create in your Docker client are stored and managed in the vSphere environment.

 **NOTE** The `vic-machine` utility does not add an extension in the vSphere Web Client.